 By restricting exploration within this bounded region, we escape local optima and guide the policy toward the global optimum.
 As visualized in the video, the reference (green box) is a linear interpolation from the current state of the COM.

-The oracle generates continuous references in the state space \(\mathcal{X}\) and jumps between discrete modes \(m\in\mathcal{M}\) through switches in \(\mathcal{S}\), a set of permissible transitions.
-To design an oracle for a task \(\mathcal{T}\), the user can choose relevant \(\mathcal{M}\), \(\mathcal{X}\), the reference generating dynamics \(f\), and \(\mathcal{S}\), as shown in the hybrid automata (image top-left).
+As reference generators, oracles have continuous dynamics that evolve the reference states and discrete jumps between the control modes based on environment feedback, leading to the following definition, \[ \Xi := (\mathcal{M}, \mathcal{X}, \Lambda , f , \mathcal{S}) \] The oracle generates continuous references in the state space \(\mathcal{X}\) based on environment feedback \(\Lambda\) and jumps between discrete modes \(m\in\mathcal{M}\) through switches in a set of permissible transitions \(\mathcal{S}\).
+To design an oracle for a task \(\mathcal{T}\), the user can choose the reference generating dynamics \(f\).
 These design choices can be coarse, merely guiding optimization as an ansatz rather than offering a high-fidelity solution for the task.
 For instance, in uni-object loco-manipulation we can define an oracle with three modes: reach, manipulate and detach.
-Using the same oracle, we synthesize a single multi-mode policy per task: soccer (image top-right) and moving-box (bottom video).
+Using the same oracle, we synthesize a single multi-mode policy per task: soccer (top image) and moving-box (bottom video).

 For the theory on oracle guided policy optimization, refer to the paper OGMP: Oracle Guided Multi-mode Policies for Agile and Versatile Robot Control.